A definition of the yoga I share

 What style of yoga does Nes Bear teach?

 I teach yoga with an emphasis on “Sthira Sukham” (Patanjali’s Yoga Sutras 2.46-2.48), that is, steady and comfortable.
-We develop strength, flexibility, balance, peacefulness without tension or struggle.
+We develop strength, balance, peacefulness without tension or struggle.
 AG Mohan, a student of Krishnamacharya, said "Yoga physical movements and the practice of breathing should become natural, effortless and habitual“.

 As for tradition, I am inspired by the teachings of my teacher Jane Craggs (a student of AG and Indra Mohan) and those of the Mohan family with whom I am completing Yoga Therapy training, who were students of Krishnamacharya.
 All of these teachers focus on yoga for well-being, which is the approach I also take.
 However, I believe the words of AG Mohan below are very important: